celesteh/JSGraphicScore/README.md

 they get more comfortable and can begin to think of how they might approach something like _Treatise_ by Cardew.

-I suggest you start with one notes and only dots on one line and have students discuss how they might interpret it and try playing a few versions.
+I suggest you start with one note and only dots on one line and have students discuss how they might interpret it and try playing a few versions.

 Then add flat lines to it and discuss how they might interpret those as well as